 When it comes to economic activity, a handful of the largest metropolitan areas in the US account for lion's share.
 In 2013, the top 23 Metropolitan Statistical Areas (MSAs) accounted for 50% of the total US Gross Domestic Product (GDP).
 I recently came across a map created by Alexandr Trubetskoy [...]

 Employment - that's been a hot topic here in the US lately.
 Many of the manufacturing jobs we had in past decades are gone now, and it would be great if there was a crystal ball to predict which jobs might be at risk of disappearing in the future.
 The [...]

-The post You need a custom map, for US presidential election results! appeared first on SAS Learning Post.
+The post Risks to US employment - automation and offshoring appeared first on SAS Learning Post.

 Here in the US, we typically use top level domains such as .com, .gov, and .org.
 I guess we were one of the first countries to start using web domains in a big way, and therefore we kind of got squatter's rights.
 As other countries started using the web, they [...]